jlfbetting/p2_continuous-control/Report.md

 * 2 hidden layers of each 200 hidden units, with `ReLU` activation layers, and a batch normalization layer after the first hidden layer.
 * output layer size = 4 (the action space), with a tanh activation layer

-The architecture of the critic network is as follows:
+The architecture of the critic networks is as follows:
 * input layer size = 4 (action space)
 * 2 hidden layers of each 200 hidden units, with `ReLU` activation layers, and a batch normalization layer after the first hidden layer.
 * output layer size = 1 (no activation layer)